strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 ---
-title: Content API - Strapi Developer Documentation
+title: REST API - Strapi Developer Documentation
 description: Interact with your Content-Types using the REST API endpoints Strapi generates for you.
 sidebarDepth: 3
 ---

-# Content API
+# REST API

 ## API Endpoints